hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 # Terraform Enterprise Log Forwarding

-Terraform Enterprise supports forwarding its logs to one or more external destinations, aptly referred to as log forwarding.
-This page details how to configure log forwarding in Terraform Enterprise.
+Terraform Enterprise supports forwarding its logs to one or more external destinations, a process called log forwarding.

 ## Requirements